 The Central Bank publishes statistical information on the Icelandic economy on the Statistics page of its website.
 Statistics are published in accordance with a predetermined schedule and are posted at 09:00 hrs. on the publication date.
 They can be accessed in Excel chart form and via interactive time series allowing users to select all of the statistics or only a portion of them.
 Detailed metadata can be found on secondary pages for the statistics category concerned.

-Comments and queries about the contents of the statistics pages can be made by e-mail or by phoning the Statistics Department of the Central Bank at 569 9600.
+Comments and queries about the contents of the statistics pages can be made by e-mail or by phoning the IT & Statistics Department of the Central Bank at 569 9600.

 All of the material from the Central Bank’s Statistics pages may be used free of charge, but an acknowledgement of source is kindly requested.